Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-1.md

 ### The journey continues

 Thanks for reading.
 I hope you've enjoyed this post and have gained something from this journey so far.
-I'm currently writing (and living) part 2 of this dev-log series, so stay tuned.

 If you have a suggestion, a comment or some advice, relating either to the app or this post, [I'd love to hear](mailto:hi@noahrahm.com) what you have to share.